Deaths of 8 in Oklahoma home investigated as murder-suicide

-BROKEN ARROW, Okla.
-(AP) — The deaths of eight people — including six children — found in a burning Oklahoma home are being investigated as a murder-suicide, with both adults considered suspects, authorities said Friday.
+The deaths of eight family members — including six children — found in a burning Oklahoma home are being investigated as a murder-suicide, authorities said Friday.
+Police are trying to determine whether both adults were involved in the killings.

 The children, who ranged in age from 1 to 13, were the victims, Broken Arrow Police Chief Brandon Berryhill said during a news conference.
-He did not provide their identities, ages or explain their relationships to one another.
-Police have not responded to calls and questions sent by email.
+He did not provide their identities, ages or explain their relationships to one another except to say they were family members believed to be living in the home.

+Police said both adults who live in the home were considered “primary suspects” because they were found dead in the front of the home while the children were all found in a bedroom, where the fire was contained.
+A police spokesman declined to say whether authorities believe the two adults were both responsible for the killings or whether it could be just one of them.

+“It’s because investigators are still trying to piece together what happened with eight people dead,” police spokesman Ethan Hutchins said in an email to The Associated Press.

 The causes of death are still under investigation but Broken Arrow Fire Department Chief Jeremy Moore said it doesn’t appear that anyone died because of the fire.
 Guns were recovered from the home, the police chief said.